 Top 10 Things to Do Early Spring

-Looking for things to do when you visit Vancouver’s North Shore?
+Looking for things to do when you visit Vancouver’s North Shore in early spring?
 Of course we are known for our abundance of outdoor activities, but North Vancouver is also home to top attractions, great shopping and lots of great places to eat.

 We have created a top 10 list to help you decide what to do when visiting North Vancouver and West Vancouver.
 These are our recommendations for must-see and must do.